Filed under: Anti-fascist, Anti-Patriarchy, Austerity, Canada, Capitalism, Environment, Labor, Mexico, Police, Roundup, US, White Supremacy

 This week, US Republican presidential candidate Donald Trump drew scorn after he declared that a ban should be placed on all Muslims entering the United States in the wake of the Paris attacks carried out by ISIS.
 The anti-Muslim comments are only the latest in a string of racist and xenophobic statements that have included endorsements of violence against Black Lives Matter protesters, attacks on immigrants, and in some cases, even repeated verbatim talking points used by White nationalists and neo-Nazis who have vocally supported Trump’s campaign.

-Furthermore, Trump’s statements will only go on to embolden a growing surge of anti-Muslim harassment, violence, and racism that is seething across the US and in the West, much as his previous comments did so in regards to violence against immigrants and Latin@s.
+Furthermore, Trump’s statements will only go on to embolden a growing surge of anti-Muslim harassment, violence, and racism that is seething across the US and in the West, much as his previous comments did so in regards to violence against immigrants and [email protected].
 But while some of the Republican elite attempts to distance themselves from Trump’s actions, the American political establishment gears up for continued war and imperialist ventures in the Middle East while slamming doors shut for thousands of Syrian refugees.
 Thus, while the bureaucrats in DC balk at Trump, they likewise are pushing for continued death and destruction of millions of people across the globe for the sake of capitalist and geo-political interests.

 All the while, domestically, repression against popular movements continues, everyday life becomes more and more surveilled, and the domestic police forces grow increasingly militarized and networked with the federal government.